actuday6418/snake_in_cpp/README.md

 # USAGE
 1. Install SFML using apt install libsfml-dev, for Ubuntu based Distros, and build essential too, for g++.
-2. Compile with g++ -c main.cpp.
-And then link the SFML libraries with g++ main.o -o app_name_goes_here -lsfml-window -lsfml-system -lsfml-graphics.
-3. Run the application.
+2. Compile by running the bash script compile.sh and use the run argument for launching the app after the build.(sh compile.sh run)